segoleneganzin/sg-modal-lib/README.md

 ## Installation

-To install the `sg-modal` library, you can use npm or yarn :
+To install the `sg-modal-lib` library, you can use npm or yarn :

 ```
-npm install sg-modal
+npm install sg-modal-lib
 ```

 or

 ```
-yarn add sg-modal
+yarn add sg-modal-lib
 ```

 ## Usage